 - Again, any project may be discontinued by the client for any reason before planting this generation.
 Notification due dates are September 1 to avoid planting the third generation and to any avoid additional fees for continuing and finishing the conversion.

 Overcoming the problem of not having hybrid yield data available in time to select inbreds to submit by

 Generally breeders rely on hybrid yield data to make the final decision for an inbred to advance to the next level to enter the conversion program and these data are not available until mid-November.
-I prefer to plant my winter nursery in between October 1 and November 1.
-I am willing to accommodate such a situation by receiving a larger group of inbreds that are being tested and planting them in my winter nursery at that time before final decision is made.
-Notification of the “go forward” selected inbreds by November 30th will allow me to cut the rows of the dropped inbreds out before pollination and only the selected inbreds will be crossed to my conversion stocks in early December.
+The winter nursery will be in Chile and is desired to be planted near November 1.
+A late decision can be accommodated by receiving a larger group of inbreds that are being tested and planting them in the winter nursery at that time before final decision is made.
+Notification of the “go forward” selected inbreds by December 15 will allow the rows of the dropped inbreds to be cut out before pollination and only the selected inbreds will be crossed to the conversion stocks.
 The initial invoice will be for a targeted number of selected inbreds and can be adjusted during the second conversion generation.
 There will be no charge for those inbreds cut out and discarded from the program before pollination.
-This has been done with one of my clients in the past.
+This has been done with one client in the past with Cutter CMS, LLC.